What Tourists Don't Understand About Bagan: A Local Guide's Perspective

 What do tourists get right about Bagan?

 That reaction is correct.
 Bagan should stop you.
-Nine hundred years of devotion, guilt, power, and art — all in brick, all still standing, all asking you to take your shoes off and step inside.
+Nine hundred years of devotion, power, and art — all in brick, all still standing, all asking you to take your shoes off and step inside.

 That's what tourists get right.
 The stopping.